maravento/vault/gateproxy/README.md

 <table width="100%">
   <tr>
     <td style="width: 50%; white-space: nowrap;">
-     Gateproxy is an experimental script and may contain bugs, which will be documented or fixed where possible and contain some programs for testing purposes.
-Therefore, it is not recommended for use in networks or high productivity environments.
+     Gateproxy is a script under development and may contain bugs, which will be fixed as soon as possible.
+It may also contain some programs for testing purposes.
+Therefore, its use in high-volume networks or environments is not recommended.
     </td>
     <td style="width: 50%; white-space: nowrap;">
-     Gateproxy es un script experimental y puede contener fallos, los cuales serán documentados o corregidos en lo posible y contener algunos programas para propósitos de pruebas.
+     Gateproxy es un script en desarrollo y puede contener fallos, los cuales serán corregidos a la brevedad posible y contener algunos programas para propósitos de pruebas.
 Por tanto, no se recomienda su uso en redes o entornos de alta productividad.
     </td>
   </tr>
 </table>